March–May 2025 United States attacks in Yemen: Eighth week (1–6 May)

-5 May

-ISW reported a total of at least 108 airstrikes since 2 May including at least 57 in northeastern Yemen, 20 in Sanaa and additional strikes near Saada, moreover Kamaran, Ras Issa, and al Salif Port were struck at least five times.
+On 5 May, ISW reported a total of at least 108 airstrikes since 2 May including at least 57 in northeastern Yemen, 20 in Sanaa and additional strikes near Saada, moreover Kamaran, Ras Issa, and al Salif Port were struck at least five times.
 Saba News Agency reported reported 10 US strikes in and around Sanaa including two targeting Arbaeen Street in Sanaa and one on the airport road.
 The Houthi Health Ministry said that 14 people were injured in the Sawan neighborhood.
 Al-Mashirah reported three US air strikes in Khabb wa ash Sha'af district, two strikes on Sanaa's Attan area and two on Raghwan district.
 Israel and the United States launched a joint-operational attack on Yemen on the port city of Hodeidah, as a response to the Houthi bombarding the Gurion Airport in Israel.
 The IDF said that it carried out airstrikes in Yemen, saying that it is a response to Houthi ballistic missile attack on Ben Gurion Airport one day prior and previous attacks.
 The strikes conducted by IAF fighter jets targeted Houthi infrastructure along the coast of Yemen, including Hudaydah Port, and a concrete factory in Bajil, saying that they were used for militant purposes.
 Al-Masirah reported that an Israeli attack on a cement factory in Bajil killed two people and injured at least 42 others.
 Al-Masirah reported that US airstrikes hit Hodeidah's Ras Isa oil port in Hodeidah and another in the Al-Sawad area of Sanaa Governorate.
 Al-Masirah reported 10 US air strikes in Al Hazm, Yemen and two strikes in Sanhan and Bani Bahlul district.

-6 May

-ISW reported at least seven airstrikes including at least four airstrikes in al Sawad in Sanaa and three strikes on Ras Issa Port, all strikes occurred before the ceasefire agreement.
+On 6 May, ISW reported at least seven airstrikes including at least four airstrikes in al Sawad in Sanaa and three strikes on Ras Issa Port, all strikes occurred before the ceasefire agreement.
+For the second time during the bombing campaign, an F/A-18 Super Hornet fighter jet fell overboard from the USS Harry S. Truman and was lost at sea.